Your Ontario fishing questions answered

 What is a sport fish?

-A sport fish is any species of fish prized for the sport of the catch versus its value as a food source.
+A sport fish is any species of fish prized for the sport of the catch, rather than its value as a food source.

-Sport fish species in Ontario include trout, smallmouth bass, largemouth bass, perch, crappie, whitefish, northern pike, muskellunge and salmon.
+Sport fish species in Ontario include walleye (pickerel), trout, smallmouth bass, largemouth bass, perch, crappie, whitefish, northern pike, muskellunge and salmon.

 Can an angler fish with bait in Ontario?

-It is illegal to transport live or dead baitfish or leeches across these zone borders.
+Keep the receipt for your bait as proof you followed the rules.
+It’s against the law to transport live or dead baitfish or leeches across zone borders.

 Can an angler catch and use their own bait?